When to contact your insurer

 It’s important to make sure you always have the right coverage.

-When your circumstances change, you don’t always think to call your insurer—but you really should and here’s why it’s important:
+When your circumstances change, you don’t always think to call your home insurance for groups provider—but you really should and here’s why it’s important:

 - You’ve renovated your basement or put an addition to your home.